Mike12041204/cuQC/README.md

 The program takes 5 parameters:
 1. graph_file, the file to find cliques in
-2. gamma, the gamma of the cliques to be found, must be >= .5
+2. gamma, the gamma of the cliques to be found, must be `>= .5`
-3. min_size, the minimum size of the cliques to be found, must be > 1
+3. min_size, the minimum size of the cliques to be found, must be `> 1`
 4. output_file, the file to output the resulting cliques to
-5. `scheduling_toggle`, the program task scheduling can run in two modes, `0 - dynamic` and `1 - static`
+5. scheduling_toggle, the program task scheduling can run in two modes, `0 - dynamic` and `1 - static`

 The program might be run as:
 ```